You think it would be simple to spot and identify as an enabler, but those who take on this role are often in denial of their behaviour too.

-When love turns into fear and help turns into control
+When love turns into fear and helps turns to control

 Enablers often detest the behaviours of the enabled and frequently feel anger, which causes blame and a lack of understanding.

-However, enablers fear the consequences of this behaviour even more, hence locking them in a lose-lose position.
+However, enablers fear the consequences of this behaviour even more, locking them in a lose-lose position.